UniqueNetwork/unique_docs/docs/networks/index.md

 ## Opal - testnet

-Unique Network provides an Opal Testnet to it's users in order to play with all blockchain features in a safe and free of network fees environment.&#x20;
+Unique Network provides an Opal Testnet to its users to play with all blockchain features in a safe and free of network fees environment.&#x20;

 <ChainTable :chainName="UNIQUE_CHAINS.opal"/>